jbosstm/narayana/CONTRIBUTING.md

 To ensure Narayana is stable for everyone, all changes should go through Narayana continuous integration: when you raise a pull request one of the members of the team will schedule a CI run to test your PR.
 Note that when a CI test axis passes there is *no need* to disable further testing of the axis (the danger of doing this is that if further commits are added to the PR then the axis will not be retested).

+### Tests and documentation are not optional

+Don't forget to include tests in your pull requests.
+Also don't forget the documentation (reference documentation for features, javadoc...).

 ## Update the issue with the correct release information:

 When the github Pull Request has passed all relevant CI checks and has been Approved by a reviewer the code can be merged.
 If you don't have permission to do this then ping one of the team who will then merge it.
 Once merged the issue must be updated in the issue tracker (if you don't have permission then a team member will do this):